Bleuje/interactive-physarum/README.md

 The license from 36 points is reproduced here.

-Some text for crediting is currently displayed all the time on screen.
+In the current version, some text for crediting is displayed all the time on screen.

 ### Screenshots